apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/logging/_index.en.md

 weight = 4
 +++

-This chapter will introduce the detailed syntax of Logging which is used when users need to distinguish database or users in the log.
+This chapter will introduce the detailed syntax of Logging which is used when users need to distinguish databases or users in the log.
 To achieve a specific goal, following configurations can be added to logback.xml:

-## To distinguish database in the same log
+## To distinguish databases in the same log
 ```
 <appender name="databaseConsole" class="ch.qos.logback.core.ConsoleAppender">
     <encoder>